Find A Buyer for Your Practice

 Once you have a sense of your ideal buyer, the next thing we usually do is:

-The reason we call it a “hidden” subdomain is that we often put it up under your own domain (your clinic’s website), and only those who know the subdomain address will know that it even exists.
-(Otherwise, you may unwittingly be revealing to patients and others that your practice is for sale.)
+The reason we call it a “hidden” page is that we often put it up under your own domain (your clinic’s website), and only those who know the address of the page will know that it even exists.
+So when we target market your sale, we give the page address out only to those we want to see it so that you don't unwittingly reveal it to patients or employees.

 From Executive Summary...